rhezab/smile/docs/timeline.md

 First, we define two simple Vue [components](/components), then we create an array called `routes` which configures each route.
 Each route is, in effect, a mapping between a particular URL and a component.
 For example, in this code snippet, `/` on the server is mapped to the `Welcome` component and `/consent` to the `Consent` component.

-You can read this as literally saying "when the user requests the `/` URL on this application, display the `Welcome` component".
+You can read this as saying "When the user requests the `/` URL on this application, display the `Welcome` component".
 Specifically, it renders the template of your component in your app in place of where the `<router-view>` tag appears.
-In smile, that tag appears in `src/App.vue` which is the starting component for the application.
+In Smile, that tag appears in `src/App.vue` which is the starting component for the application.

 ## URLs and Routes

 A quick note about URLs and routes.
 We will often mention a base path or base URL for a project.
 This is the full deployment URL to your experiment including the protocol (`http://`), the domain (`exps.gureckislab.org`), as well as subfolders (`/ghuser/repo/branch/`) etc...
-For example `http://exps.gureckislab.org/` might be the base path.
+For example, `http://exps.gureckislab.org/` might be the base path.
 This is configured via the `VITE_CODE_NAME_DEPLOY_URL` or `VITE_DEPLOY_URL` in the `env/.env.git` file (see the docs on [configuration](/configuration)).

 Routes are configured beneath this base URL so `/` means the original base URL but `/about` means `http://exps.gureckislab.org/#/about`.
 The base URL can also include subfolders so for instance the base route could just as easily be `https://exps.gureckislab.org/ghuser/repo/branch/#/about`.
 The base folder is where your `index.html` for the SPA is located during deployment or development.